kubewarden/docs/docs/howtos/production-deployments.md

 The previous affinity configuration available in the `kubewarden-default` Helm chart, which was used to define the affinity configuration for the PolicyServer only, has been removed in favor of the global `affinity` field.
-This change simplifies the configuration process by providing a single, unified approach to defining affinity and anti-affinity rules for all Kubewarden components.
+This change simplifies the configuration process by providing a single approach to defining affinity and anti-affinity rules for all Kubewarden components.

 :::warning The old `affinity` configuration in the `kubewarden-default` Helm